 Without Doil fulfilling Kiluron’s wild scheme, Kiluron had difficulty seeing what the point of continuing to fight was.
 The Pifechans could send more troops at any time, and one stolen ship would not be enough to return to Merolate control of the seas.
 It was well and good for Vere and Parl and Ferl to worry over strategies and tactics to defeat the Pifechans they currently faced; it was Kiluron’s role to look at the larger picture.
 He knew that somehow they had to convince the Pifechans that the costs of continuing to war with the Union were greater than was worth stomaching.

-Blood Magic was the obvious answer, especially if Doil was correct and it was legends about Blood Magic that had deterred the Pifechans from crossing their double zero square for night on a millennium.
+Blood Magic was the obvious answer, especially if Doil was correct and it was legends about Blood Magic that had deterred the Pifechans from crossing their double zero square for a millennium.
 With each day that Doil did not return, it became increasingly unlikely that Blood Magic would be a viable solution.
 If it was a miracle Kiluron needed, he was going to have to manufacture it himself.

 “What would be needed to retake Merolate City?”
 Kiluron blurted.

 The other three men all turned to look at him.
 “Forget Merolate.”
 Parl was the first to answer.
 “It’s just a symbol.
 Let the Pifechans rot there, while we bleed them dry out here.”

 “I can start drafting strategies,” Admiral Ferl hedged, but he sounded appeasing.
 “But I suspect that it will be some time before we will be in a position to implement them.”

 “It would take a miracle…” Vere knew where Kiluron was going.
 “Give us one more victory, an even larger one than today.
 Then, we can look at taking Merolate back.”